 Price is only one element of return, however.
 Stocks payout dividends in dollars per share or in new shares of stock; simply quoting price returns misses a real (and significant!) portion of total returns.

 It is especially egregious when companies pay special dividends.
 These can be massive payouts that (if ignored) would look like a massive overnight loss.

 With this calculator, skip the half-truths and run your scenarios directly.
-All you need to provide is a ticker and some dates, and we’ll do the total return math for you.
-And now, also try it with ETFs here.
+All you need to provide is a ticker and some dates, and we'll do the total return math for you.

 We hope you enjoy the any stock dividend reinvestment calculator.
 If you see articles quoting price returns on dividend paying stocks - send them our way, deal?